neb636/angular-reactive-primitives/projects/reactive-primitives/src/lib/composables/browser/use-window-size/use-window-size.doc.md

 ## Notes

 - Returned signal is **readonly** to prevent direct manipulation
-- Uses `createSharedComposable` internally so only one instance with shared event listeners exists
+- Uses `createSharedComposable` internally - components with the same `debounceMs` value share a single instance
+- Different `debounceMs` values create separate instances with their own event listeners
 - Debounces resize events by default (100ms) to prevent excessive updates
 - Event listeners are automatically cleaned up when no more subscribers